Micsushi/Micsushi/README.md

-# Welcome!
+# Welcome! 👋
-## I'm Wenjian (Michael) Shi
+## 🚀 About Me

-I'm a third year Computer Science student and Teaching Assistant at the University of Alberta.
+📚 I'm Wenjian (Michael) Shi.
+I'm currently a third year Computer Science student at the University of Alberta.
+I am also a (TA) Teaching Assistant for CMPUT 201 (Practical Programming Methodology), the Vice President of External Relations at UACS and the Vice President of Schaffer Hall at the Lister Residence.

 | | |
 | --- | --- |